mobilewebup/django-tel/README.txt

 3) The tel filter and telify tag will now be available.
 Simply write something like {{"415-4-PYTHON"|tel}} in the template.

-django-tel is currently tailored for USA phone networks.
-More international support is planned.
+4) Add `TEL_PREFIX` to your settings.py to change the international prefix.
+By default the prefix is `u'+1'`

 Quality patches are appreciated and accepted; see DEV.txt.

 DEPENDENCIES